chkware/chkware.github.io/docs/05-reference.md

 Test specification files are written in YAML, having file extension `.chk`.
 So, before you start writing any specs, you should have a proper introduction to YAML, if you do not have already.
-Here is a fine [YAML cheatsheet](https://quickref.me/yaml) to grasp some knowledge.We are using this specific extension (`.chk`) so these files do not make you confuse in typical project layout.
+Here is a fine [YAML cheatsheet](https://quickref.me/yaml) to grasp some knowledge.
+We are using this specific extension (`.chk`) so these files do not make you confuse in typical project layout.

-> In the future evolution path of **chkware** we are going to introduce more and more specification options and specification types and versions.
+> In the future evolution path of **chkware** we are going to introduce more and more specification
+> options and specification types and versions.

-Let’s first get you introduced to the (till now) only specification format supported by **chkware**, the Http specification format.
-As mentioned in the introduction page **_Create reusable offline http request specification._**, the Http specification format is how you express a Http request format.
-Following are some examples by case to write Http specification file.
+Let’s get introduced to the Http specification format supported by **chkware**.
+The Http specification format is how anyone express a Http request.
+Following is the full reference to write Http specification file.

----

-Following yaml blocks can be used to identify different section of a Http specification file.

 ```yaml
 ---